josemacenteno/CarND-Vehicle-Detection/writeup.md

 The pipeline may fail in a more curvy road or one with steep ramps, as the search might not correspond to the new conditions.

 My false detections method is pretty fragile, and it was optimized for this specific project video.
-The false detection rejection can be improved by keeping track of individual cars and the time each car has beeen in sight.
+The false detection rejection can be improved by keeping track of individual cars and the time each car has been in sight.
 A weak detection in an area where a car has been detected for many frames is probably OK, but a weak detection where there hasn't been other cars before is more likely to be a false positive.

 If I pursue this project further I would test with other videos and experiment using a CNN or RNN as the classifier.